albingroen/create-typescript-cli/README.md

 # create-typescript-cli

-Create a Typescript CLI with just one command
+A template for a Typescript CLI

 ## Installation